 You will need access to a computer and a high-speed internet connection in order to participate in the online courses.
 For proctored quizzes, you will also need a webcam.

 You can access the program contents from any web-enabled computer.
 There are no necessary plug-ins.
 You do not have to use the same computer to log into the program every time.
 We recommend that you have a word-processing program (Microsoft Word is best) and the latest version of Internet Explorer, Google Chrome, Safari, or Firefox.

-To qualify for the course, you must have experience with algebraic concepts such as functions and variables, which are frequently used in programming.
-Preference is given to applicants with familiarity in programming fundamentals, basic statistics, linear algebra, and calculus.
+The Introduction to Data Science module is a two unit, sixteen-week continuing education offering.
+To qualify, you must have experience with algebraic concepts such as functions and variables, which are frequently used in programming.
+Consideration is given to applicants with familiarity in programming fundamentals, basic statistics, linear algebra, and calculus.

 Be an active participant and organize your time.
 Prioritize your tasks assignments each week by allocating time slots in your diary or calendar.
 For work that requires a lot of concentration, schedule multiple short slots in the week to help you avoid cramming and give your brain a chance to absorb and retain the information.
 Take advantage of the discussion board and communicate with other students and your instructors.

 Assignments are automatically evaluated, providing students with instant feedback in the form of a score.
 While students do not receive a grade for the course, they are required to complete all assignments to earn a certificate, and those who achieve particularly high scores receive a distinction on their certificate.

 Upon successful completion of either Unit of the Applied Data Science Module, students receive a digital badge via Credly, the digital credentialing leader.
 Students who complete either Unit of the Module with a grade average over 90% will receive their badge with honors.